Harshal39/Hospitality-Site/Documentation.md

 1. During exploring website I have noticed button element is occuring several times so I have made a separate button component so that it can reused later on.
 2. Started with the HomePage of website.
 3. An external __variant.js__ file is made which contains a reusable function called fade-in animation with a given direction and delay.
 The animation is defined using keyframes and a transition, with the transition's duration, delay, and easing function all customizable.This function was made for animation.

+### Note:- While making About Page I have noticed that I have to give same media queries for responsiveness in different components thus increasing time and causing repeatation thus I have made a separate Stylesheet folder which contain styles.css folder which will further contain styling for all the components in single file.
+Here I have removed the button component as Common Stylesheet Folder will take care of styling.